pivotal/docs-tap/namespace-provisioner/ootb-supply-chain.hbs.md

 To create a developer namespace, see the [Provision Developer Namespaces](provision-developer-ns.hbs.md).

 Namespace Provisioner can automate the creation of a Tekton pipeline that is needed for the workload to run on an Out of the Box Supply Chain with Testing.
-You can create a sample pipeline in your GitOps repository and add your GitOps repository as an additional source in Namespace Provisioner configuration in TAP values.
+You can create a sample pipeline in your GitOps repository and add your GitOps repository as an additional source in Namespace Provisioner configuration in `tap-values.yaml`.
 See [Customize Installation of Namespace Provisioner](customize-installation.hbs.md).

-Add the following configuration to your TAP values to add [this sample java pipeline](https://github.com/vmware-tanzu/application-accelerator-samples/blob/main/ns-provisioner-samples/testing-supplychain/tekton-pipeline-java.yaml) to your developer namespace:
+Add the following configuration to `tap-values.yaml` to add [this sample java pipeline](https://github.com/vmware-tanzu/application-accelerator-samples/blob/main/ns-provisioner-samples/testing-supplychain/tekton-pipeline-java.yaml) to your developer namespace:

 Using Namespace Provisioner Controller
-: Sample TAP values configuration:
+: Sample `tap-values.yaml` configuration:

     ```yaml
     namespace_provisioner: